retspen/webvirtcloud/README.md

 ## Features

-* User can change root password (Test only Ubuntu)
+* User can change root password in Virtual Machine (Tested only Ubuntu)

 ### Description